Understanding Impact OLX For xAPI Beginners: Making Sense Of Week 1

 Key Learning: To understand that data gathered from xAPI statements is no different from the data collected through SCORM previously – it just offers more detailed information

-To better understand the application of xAPI to a business strategy, the OLX discusses the case study of Villeroy & Boch and, how they have used xAPI alongside our Stream LXP (formerly Curatr) and Learning Locker platforms to gauge the level of impact their training has on learners/employers.
+To better understand the application of xAPI to a business strategy, the OLX discusses the case study of Villeroy & Boch and, how they have used xAPI alongside our Learning Pool Platform and Learning Pool Learning Record Store platforms to gauge the level of impact their training has on learners/employers.

 V&B established a need to develop a new learning capability in order to reduce time to competency and increase sales effectiveness of their global retail workforce.